SuhasDesale/SuhasDesale.github.io/_posts/2018-10-07-horse-and-a-sheep.md

 +15 min
 ![](/assets/images/horse and a sheep/u68C0081.jpg)

-In the end we waved goodbye and left.
+In the end we greeted and left